AryaMoghaddam/Netflix-Clone/README.md

 [🏠 Back to Table of Contents](#table-of-contents)

-# Part 2 - Deploy to Production
+# Part 2 - Deploying to Production

 ## 1. Deploying to Netlify